ethereum-optimism/Retro-Funding/docs/s7-devtooling.md

 <details>
 <summary>Why are we dividing by the number of onchain projects contributed to in a month?</summary>

-This ensures that if a developer works on multiple onchain projects _in the same time window_, they do not receive the full sum of each project’s pretrust.
+This ensures that if a developer works on multiple onchain projects _in the same time window_, they do not receive the full sum of each project's pretrust.
 It is effectively splitting the combined trust among all relevant projects.
 We may refine this approach in future versions (e.g., weighting by lines changed, repository size, etc.).

 </details>